EUDAT-B2HANDLE/PYHANDLE/README.md

 Check out the documentation [here](https://eudat-b2safe.github.io/PYHANDLE/).

-(You can find the source here in this repository at [/docs/source/index.rst](./docs/source/index.rst)!)
+(You can find the source in the GitHub repository at [/docs/source/index.rst](./docs/source/index.rst)!)

 # License